Jamestown High School (Virginia): Campus

 The first floor contains classrooms for fine arts, technology (split into engineering, graphics and Cooperative Business Education), math and science.
 The special education classrooms are also on this level.
 The second floor has the library (or media center) and classrooms for math, social studies, English and foreign languages (along with English as a Second Language (ESL)).

 West of the main building, five trailers that acted as 10 classrooms and could hold around a total of 250 students were brought in to relieve overcrowding.
 In spite of the reduction in enrollment due to the construction of Warhill High School, two of the trailers have become a permanent part of the campus.
 The school is surrounded by wooded and swamp areas.

 Enrollment

 [*] A new high school opened this year.
 Students were redistricted.

+[*] There was also an unfortunate series of car accidents.